NotAShelf/stash/README.md

 [GitHub Releases].
 To install Stash on your system without Nix, eiter:

 - Download a tagged release from [GitHub Releases] for your platform and place the binary in your `$PATH`.
+Instructions may differ based on your distribution, but generally you want to download the built binary from releases and put it somewhere like `/usr/bin`.
-- Build from source with Rust:
+- Build and install from source with Cargo:

   ```bash
   cargo install --git https://github.com/notashelf/stash